jetbrains-academy/sql-course/Lesson1/task7/task.md

 SELECT code FROM Airports WHERE country = 'US'
 ```
 This query finds the codes of all airports located in the US.
-It assumes that somewhere there is a table named `Airports`
+It assumes that somewhere there is a table named **`Airports`**
-with the columns `code` and `country` and the processor which executes this query knows how to access that table.
+with the columns **`code`** and **`country`** and the processor which executes this query knows how to access that table.

 SQL is usually associated with complex relational database management systems, which
 run on powerful servers in big enterprises.
 They store and manage table data in their binary format and provide an SQL
 interface for queries.
 However, there are many other programs which can execute queries written in SQL or an SQL-like
 language.
-For instance, there is a program `trdsql`, which can execute SQL queries over CSV files.
+For instance, there is a program **`trdsql`**, which can execute SQL queries over CSV files.
 An embeddable
-SQL database SQLite can be found in nearly every web browser or Android phone.
+SQL database **[SQLite](https://sqlite.org)** can be found in nearly every web browser or Android phone.
 SQL is used in
-Google's BigQuery data warehouse system, and – surprise! – it is built into Google Sheets, too.
+Google's [BigQuery](https://TODO) data warehouse system, and – surprise! – it is built into Google Sheets, too.
 Yes, you
 can write SQL-like queries directly in Google Sheets.

 [animated gif showing the use of SQL in Google Sheets]

 Summarizing, SQL and other similar query languages are everywhere, and knowledge
-of SQL is a great plus for nearly every software engineer.
+of SQL is a great plus for a software engineer.
 If you're not a software engineer
 and you do not write code in your regular work but need to process hundreds or thousands of
 rows in tables, chances are that with SQL you will do it faster.